LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ### VOP Definition
 * A Voted Operational Process (VOP) is a process involving a vote through which an operational decision is made.
-  * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote.
+  * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote, and therefore are not included in the VOP framework.
-* A VOP MUST NOT be defined to cover processes that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise be covered by an RPIP.
+* A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require a new RPIP.

-### VOP Definition Core Elements
+#### VOP Definition Core Elements

 * Code - A short, unique, human-readable string identifier that can be used to identify this VOP and its type.
 Should take the rough form of VOP-SUBJECT-ACTION
 * Name - A longer identifier in plain english.